shahshakir/BioAgent/README.md

 # BioAgent
 Bio Agent is used to extract information from multiple service providers.
 It is based on Java Agent DEvelopment framework (JADE).
-The following code is used to create an agent to print "Hello World" and prints its name.
+The following code is used to create an agent to print "Hello World!" and prints its name.

 ```java
 import jade.core.Agent;